© SKB/Lasse Modin

 Other countries at a glance

 The Netherlands is planning to store its radioactive waste above ground for a period of at least 100 years.
-During this period, research will be carried out into possibilities for the (reversible) deep geological disposal of radioactive waste.
-Initial investigations have shown that the geological disposal of radioactive waste in suitable rock formations, which can be found deep underground in the Netherlands (salt and clay formations), is feasible in principle.
-In addition, the country is also interested in a multinational approach to disposal, in which several countries join forces for a disposal facility.
+During this period, research will be carried out into options for the (reversible) deep geological disposal of radioactive waste.
+Dutch studies consider both salt and argillaceous formations to be fundamentally suitable.

-Spain does not yet have a site for a disposal facility for high-level radioactive waste.
-Plans for a centralised storage facility were halted in 2018, meaning that the waste is currently stored at the nuclear power plant sites.
-ENRESA is the agency tasked with finding a disposal facility.
-It conducts research into both geological disposal (options: crystalline and sedimentary rock as well as salt rock) and the transmutation process.
-However, no concrete steps are currently being taken to search for a site.
+Spain does not yet have a site nor any shortlisted site regions for a repository for high-level radioactive waste.
+Plans for a centralised storage facility were abandoned in 2018, meaning that the waste is currently stored at the nuclear power plant sites.
+ENRESA is the agency tasked with finding a repository but is not, however, currently conducting an active search for a repository site in the sense of a site selection process.
+Its activities are only concentrated on conducting research into geological disposal (options: crystalline and sedimentary rock as well as salt rock.

-In Belgium, no decision has yet been taken on the location of a disposal facility.
-Research is being carried out into the deep geological disposal of medium and high-level long-lived radioactive waste.
+In Belgium, a landmark policy decision in favour of geological disposal was taken in 2022/23, although no site had yet been selected.
+However, the country has been conducting systematic research into the deep geological disposal of high-level and long-lived radioactive waste for over 40 years.
 The Boom Clay near the city of Mol is being investigated as a possible host rock.
 Construction work for the underground research laboratory "High-activity disposal experimental site (Hades)" began there in 1980.
-Hades is operated by the cooperation ‘European underground research infrastructure for disposal of radioactive waste in a clay environment’ (Euridice), which was founded by the Belgian Organisation for the Storage and Disposal of Radioactive Waste (ONDRAF/NIRAS) and the Belgian nuclear research centre SCK.CEN.
+Hades is operated by the cooperation “European underground research infrastructure for disposal of radioactive waste in a clay environment” (Euridice), which was founded by the Belgian Organisation for the Storage and Disposal of Radioactive Waste (ONDRAF/NIRAS) and the Belgian nuclear research centre SCK.CEN.